-Using Adobe Advertising IDs to Create Marketing Channels Processing Rules
+Using Adobe Advertising IDs to create Marketing Channels processing rules

 Advertisers with an Adobe Advertising-Adobe Analytics Integration Only

 You can use Adobe Advertising IDs (AMO ID and EF ID) to configure Marketing Channels processing rules in Adobe Analytics.
 Use Adobe Advertising IDs for rules specific to your Adobe Advertising campaigns.
+The order in which you process the rules determines whether all possible data is captured correctly.

-The AMO ID in Processing Rules
+The AMO ID in processing rules

 The AMO ID is the primary tracking code used to report Adobe Advertising data within Analytics.
 The AMO ID is a concatenation of dynamic values managed by Adobe to provide granular reporting within Analytics.
 It’s stored in an Analytics eVar or rVar dimension (AMO ID).
 The AMO ID can be set in Analytics in two ways: